 Follow these steps to map your FILTER keyword values

-1. Click the FILTER keyword mapping button to open the FILTER mapping table
+- Click the FILTER keyword mapping button to open the FILTER mapping table.

-• If your camera setup does not utilize filters, you only need to modify the first row in the FILTER mapping table.
-In the left cell (labeled Clear in the above example), enter the FILTER keyword value used by your system, e.g. Clear or C or None or No or ....
-In the right cell, select either the CV or CR color band (see further)
+- If your camera setup does not utilize filters, you only need to modify the first row in the FILTER mapping table.
+In the left cell (labeled Clear, C, None in the example above), enter the FILTER keyword value used by your system, e.g. Clear.

 Finalizing the mapping